ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Unlike many authentication schemes in which a client will present the same credentials across multiple requests, tokens used with the "PrivateToken" scheme are single-use credentials, and are not reused.
-Specific token issuance protocols MAY define behavior that allows token reuse, however.
+Spending the same token value more than once allows the origin to link multiple transactions to the same client.
 In deployment scenarios where origins send token challenges to request tokens, origins ought to expect at most one request containing a token from the client in reaction to a particular challenge.

 ## Token Challenge {#challenge}